China plans to send a spacecraft to land on the moon's "dark side" before 2020

 China is the third nation to successfully land on the moon

-China is considering landing a spacecraft on the moon’s “dark side” in 2020 – a mission, which, if successful, would make it the first country to do so, state media reports.
+China has confirmed it plans to send a spacecraft to land on the moon’s “dark side” before 2020, state media reports – a mission, which, if successful, would make it the first country to do so.

 The mission will be carried out by the lunar probe Chang’e-4, Zou Yongliao, a scientist at the Chinese Academy of Sciences said at a deep space exploration forum on Tuesday.